luau-lang/luau/docs/_posts/2022-01-27-luau-recap-january-2022.md

 ## REPL improvements

+The `luau` REPL application can be compiled from source.
+It has grown some new features:

-Added `--interactive` option to run the REPL after running the last script file.
+* Added `--interactive` option to run the REPL after running the last script file.

-Allowed the compiler optimization level to be specified.
+* Allowed the compiler optimization level to be specified.

-Allowed methods to be tab completed
+* Allowed methods to be tab completed

-Allowed methods on string instances to be completed
+* Allowed methods on string instances to be completed

-Improved Luau REPL argument parsing and error reporting
+* Improved Luau REPL argument parsing and error reporting

-Input history is now saved/loaded
+* Input history is now saved/loaded

 ## Thanks